laktak/chkbit/README.md

 This will create the index in the current directory that also serves all subfolders.
 If you know git, this is the same concept.

-To add files to your index run update:
+To add files to your index, run update:

 ```
 chkbit update .
 ```

-chkbit will search the current and all subfolders, create hashes and add them to the store.
+chkbit will search the current and all subfolders, create hashes, and add them to the store.
 It will also check existing hashes (skip with `-s`).

-To only verify your files run
+To only verify your files, run

 ```
 chkbit check .